asifahmed90/Image-capturing-API-for-deep-learning-dataset/README.md

 # Image-capturing-for-deep-learning-dataset-using-API
-API using google-images-download to fetch images automatically from google search.
+A simple API using google-images-download to fetch images automatically from google search.
 I used google colab to run the code but can be run in any IDE.
 In this case images regarding yoga pose has been demostrated.

 ##Dependency:
 1. Tensorflow